 Because it is a natural alternative to traditional-based dye, it is also used to dye eyebrows, mustache, and beard.
 As the grown trend of natural products, henna is more popular than ever in the west.
 It not just makes your hair stronger but also treats dull and damaged hair because of its earthly benefits.

-henna color result
+henna hair color result

 Unlike conventional-based dye, there's not much of the coloring you can achieve with henna.
 Also, the application process is longer compared to the henna body art.